Course Coordinator:Raffaella Belloni (rbelloni@usc.edu.au) School:School of Business and Creative Industries

 International factor movements and MNEs

-The Balance of payments
+The Balance of Payments

-Foreign Exchange and exchange rate determination
+Foreign Exchange and Exchange Rate Determination

-Balance of payments and Exchange rate adustments
+Balance of payments and Exchange rate adjustments

-Exchange rate systems & currency crisis
+Exchange rate systems ¤ncy crisis

 Macroeconomic Policy in an Open Economy